Christopher-Schulze/Supscriptchain/README.md

 The repository also contains a simple Next.js application under [`frontend/`](frontend/).
 Follow the instructions in [`frontend/README.md`](frontend/README.md) to run the interface.
+The frontend build runs `frontend/scripts/check-env.js` to ensure all variables from `.env.local.example` are provided.

 ## CI/CD